-When a required course of training is needed to prepare divers for a novel environment, specialized breathing media, or new diving technology or diving mode and there are no such well-established courses of training within a respective expert community that can be readily adopted, or such an existing course requires adaptation to best fit the application, a training program may be developed by UA which may in part involve on-the-job training when appropriate.
+When a required course of training is needed to prepare divers for a novel environment, specialized breathing media, or new diving technology or diving mode and there are no such well-established courses of training within a respective expert community that can be readily adopted, or such an existing course requires adaptation to best fit the application, a training program may be developed by UArizona which may in part involve on-the-job training when appropriate.
 When the training involves the use of new diving technology, the inventor or manufacturer of the technology or product should be consulted to develop an appropriate training regimen.
-If the manufacturer does not or cannot provide direction on training practices, UA may develop a training regimen, should engage subject matter expert consultation, and should seek counsel on any associated liabilities.
+If the manufacturer does not or cannot provide direction on training practices, UArizona may develop a training regimen, should engage subject matter expert consultation, and should seek counsel on any associated liabilities.
 Developed courses should be backed up by technical reference to applicable existing standards or community best practices.

-This manual proposes that developed courses are organized to the below well recognized outline (credit: adapted from International Training Inc.).
+This manual proposes that developed courses are organized to the outline in the attached document, "Training Development Template."